ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 The spy's `ngOnInit()` logs that event.

 The *Reset* button clears the `heroes` list.
-Angular Classicremoves all hero `<p>` elements from the DOM and destroys their spy directives at the same time.
+Angular Classic removes all hero `<p>` elements from the DOM and destroys their spy directives at the same time.
 The spy's `ngOnDestroy()` method reports its last moments.

 <a id="counter"></a>